-Every month Dragados will produce an updated copy of the WMP indicating progress against the targets and a report summarising the types and amounts of waste removed from the site during that period and listing all the relevant receivers and carriers.
+Every month Dragados will produce a report indicating progress against the KPI targets, summarising the types and amounts of waste removed from the site during that period and listing all the relevant receivers and carriers.
+The WMP will be updated as and when required.